Crunchy on the outside, soft on the inside, this gluten free stuffing is the perfect addition to any Thanksgiving table!

 - Pumpkin dinner rolls

 - Apple crumb pie

 - Triple layer coconut cream pie

 Add these gluten free stuffin' muffins to your Thanksgiving table this year and get rave reviews!

 - 6 cups (approx 264g) gluten free bread cubes (from store bought bread or homemade)

 - 1-2 32-ounce boxes chicken stock or broth

 - ½ cup (1 stick or 113 g) butter

-- In a Dutch oven or large (4 quart) saucepan, heat butter, chicken stock, herbs and spices over medium heat until the butter is completely melted and mixture begins to boil.
+- In a Dutch oven or large (4 quart) saucepan, melt butter over medium-high heat.
+Add fresh herbs, dried herbs, and spices, as well as chicken stock/broth and heat until the butter is completely melted and the mixture begins to boil.

 Inspired by Rachael Ray's Apple and Onion Stuffin' Muffins